ilanman/Rpres_ML/index.md

 <space>

 - P(A) is the accuracy
-- P(E) is the probability that actual = predicted, i.e. the proportion of each class
+- P(E) is the proportion of results where actual = predicted
   - $P(E) = P(E = class 1 ) + P(E = class 2)$
   - $P(E = class 1) = P(actual = class 1 \cap predicted = class 1)$
     - actual and predicted are independent so...